-Here are some resume building tips to help you significantly improve your chances of being shortlisted for a Facebook interview:
+Here are some resume building tips to help you improve your chances of being shortlisted for a Facebook interview.

 - Write no more than five bullet points of work experience for each position you’ve held.

-- Demonstrate your deep understanding of a given language and skill by referencing it multiple times throughout your resume.
+- Demonstrate your understanding of a given language and skill by referencing it multiple times in your resume.

 - Since you’re interviewing for a specific position, focus on conveying your core skills relevant for the position.

-- Research the company and optimize your resume accordingly to the needs of the position you are applying for.
+- Research the company and optimize your resume according to the needs of the position you are applying for.

-- Look over the job descriptions for the roles that you are applying to.
-Identify the keywords and areas of experience then customize your resume to suit the job role.
+- Understand the job descriptions for the roles you’re applying to.
+Identify the keywords and areas of experience mentioned therein, then customize your resume to suit the job role.

 - Have someone else review your resume.They may find areas of improvement.

 - Your resume does not need to have attention-grabbing colors or creative fonts.
 Keep it simple.
 Remember it’s all about readability.

 - Consider reaching out to an expert.
 Every now and then, Interview Kickstart holds ‘Resume Review Workshops’.
 Check it out by following our social media pages.